gregdaynes/gregdaynes.github.io/_posts/2023-12-28-fellow-stagg-repair.md

 _In my looking for the screws, I removed the feet, which caused the rubber to tear.
 They're easy enough to glue back on._

-The rotary encoder is situated on a daughter board fixed with 2 philips screws and connected with a ribbon cable to the main board.
+The rotary encoder is situated on a daughter board fixed with 2 phillips screws and connected with a ribbon cable to the main board.
 The cable disconnects from a JST port on the mainboard, but is soldered on the daughter board.

 Rotary Encoder Details: